Arielle Charnas: Something Navy clothing brand

 In July 2020, Charnas launched Something Navy without Nordstrom.
 She hired Matthew Scanlan as CEO, and his company Nadaam Inc. owns 20%.
 Charnas served as chief creative officer.
 The company opened stores in Dallas, New York and Los Angeles.
 Something Navy received a $10 million of funding from Silas Chou's Vanterra Capital fund, which valued the Something Navy business at about $45 million.
 According to Scanlan, Something Navy had $12 million in sales during its first six months.
 In 2021, Forbes projected Something Navy to grow by a factor of 300.
 Scanlan says that Something Navy did $24 million in sales in 2022.

 In late 2022, the celebrity gossip Instagram account DeuxMoi posted unvetted allegations about Arielle and Something Navy, sparking extensive online gossip on Reddit and other social media.
-In December 8, 2022, Business Insider published an article that made several claims about the company's apparent struggles.
+On December 8, 2022, Business Insider published an article that made several claims about the company's apparent struggles.
 The article claimed that Something Navy owed hundreds of thousands of dollars to vendors, suppliers, and freelancers and that it had lost almost half of its employees within the last year.
 According to a spokesperson from Something Navy, the payments were completed by the time of the article's fact-check.
 Business Insider reported that CEO Matthew Scanlan had shielded Charnas from the day-to-day operations.
 The article was behind a paywall and prompted "thousands" of signups to Business Insider, according to Vanity Fair.

 Charnas posted on social media that Something Navy planned to open at least ten more locations, but the plans were never fulfilled.
 In 2023, the company closed its stores and stopped posting on social media.
 Wall Street Journal reported in December 2023 that Something Navy was being sold in a "fire sale."
 According to the brand's term sheet, it is offloading "$7.5 million in liabilities and $483,000 worth of outstanding bills."
 The consideration of the purchase was listed at $1.
 Some reports said that IHL Group, which has a portfolio of brands including Aéropostale, was interested in purchasing Something Navy.